avo-hq/docs.avohq.io/docs/2.0/tabs.md

 ### Tabs on Show view

 Tabs have more than an aesthetic function.
 They have a performance function too.
-On the `Show` page, if you have a lot of `has_many` type of fields or tools, they won't load right away making it a bit more lightweight for your Rails app.
-They will lazy-load only when they are displayed.
+On the `Show` page, if you have a lot of `has_many` type of fields or tools, they won't load right away, making it a bit more lightweight for your Rails app.
+Instead, they will lazy-load only when they are displayed.

 ### Tabs on Edit view

-On `Edit`, all visibility rules still apply, meaning that `has_*` fields will be hidden by default.
-You can enable them by adding `show_on: :edit`.
+All visibility rules still apply on' Edit', meaning that `has_*` fields will be hidden by default.
+However, you can enable them by adding `show_on: :edit`.
 All other fields will be loaded and hidden on page load.
-This way when you submit a form, if you have validation rules in place requiring a field that's in a hidden tab, it will actually be present on the page on submit-time.
+This way, when you submit a form, if you have validation rules in place requiring a field that's in a hidden tab, it will be present on the page on submit-time.

 <!-- The panel has a few parts available -->